AryanSakhala/MOUSE-TO-MAC/README.md

 ## Setup

-1. Join the Mac to your Android hotspot.
+1. Have Mac and  mobile connected to the same Wi-Fi, or have your Mac connected to the mobile hotspot.
 2. Grant Terminal Accessibility: System Settings → Privacy & Security → Accessibility.
 3. Start the host: